Ben-Chapman/EVFinder-API/README.md

 There's a variety of ways to help out:

-- If you have ideas for site features, [please add them](https://github.com/Ben-Chapman/EVFinder/issues/new?template=feature-request.md)
 - [Found a bug?](https://github.com/Ben-Chapman/EVFinder/issues/new?template=bug_report.md)
 - [Make a request](https://github.com/Ben-Chapman/EVFinder/issues/new?template=request-for-a-new-vehicle.md) if an EV is missing from the site